 Skyscrapers are a dime a dozen here, so which one is the best observatory in NYC to take pictures from?
-It feels like there is quite literally a competition for which building has the best experience and views.
+It feels like there is literally a competition for which building has the best experience and views.
 Each year a new attraction is popping up.
-There are the classics like the Empire State Building, and the newest kids on the block are The Edge at Hudson Yards and Summit One.
-Even the Chrysler Building is getting in on the game!
+There are the classics like the Empire State Building, and the latest kids on the block are Edge at Hudson Yards and Summit One in One Vanderbilt.
+Even the Chrysler Building is getting in on the game (supposedly)!

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you).